juliankoehn/julian.pro/src/content/blog/kubernetes-controller-golang.md

 With core libraries like controller-runtime, writing production-ready controllers is straightforward.

 The patterns here will help guide you in developing robust, scalable controllers.

-Have you built custom controllers?
-Share your experiences below!